ktsenovv/cmd-launcher/README.md

 <br />

 * Use it as any console application: Put "<b>_cmd.exe</b>" in the directory where you want to launch it.
-Rename it to "_targetappname.exe", where targetappname is the name of the console application you want to use with CMD Launcher.
+Rename it to "<b>_targetappname.exe</b>", where targetappname is the name of the console application you want to use with CMD Launcher.
 Start the renamed application and you are ready to type commands.<br />
 [Check <b>"Picture #2"</b>](#milky_way-preview)

 <br />